 - 1. Go to the Network page. - 2.
-Choose Computers and Virtual Machines from the views selector.

-- 4. Select the check box of the computer you want to perform network discovery with. - 5.
-Click the Tasks button at the upper side of the table and choose Network Discovery. - A confirmation message will appear.
+Choose Computers and Virtual Machines from the views selector. - 3.
+Select the container that you want from the left-side pane.
+All computers from the selected container are displayed in the right-side pane table. - 4.
+Select the check box of the computer you want to perform network discovery with. - 5.
+Click the © Tasks button at the upper side of the table and choose Network Discovery. - 6.
+A confirmation message will appear.
 Click Yes.

 You can view and manage the task on the Network > Tasks page.
 For more information, refer to "Viewing and Managing Tasks" (p.
-190).
+191).